WordOps/docs.wordops.net/docs/getting-started/creating-sites.md

 You can create site with WordOps by using the command `wo site create`.

-WordOps will always :
+WordOps will always:

 - install required stack if needed
 - configure Nginx vhost
 - create site directory

-WordOps can also :
+WordOps can also:

 - create the site database
 - install WordPress (with or without caching)